ShwanWu/CSE6242/README.md

-This repository include some projects CSE6242-Data-and-Visual-Analytics.
+This repository include some projects of CSE6242-Data-and-Visual-Analytics.